Aircloak/aircloak/air/docs/content/datastores.md

 ## Postgres

-Postgres 9.1 and more recent of Postgres is supported.
+Versions from 9.1 and onwards are supported.

 ## MySQL and MariaDB